HowestX/howestx-docs/final.md

 ###### Install necessary packages

 Log in to your server (either devstack or fullstack) on a user with which you have `sudo` rights (on the devstack, this is the `vagrant` user, its password is `vagrant`).
-Install the following `apt` packages, they ar necessary for the the Python packages.
+Install the following `apt` packages, they are necessary for the the Python packages.

     sudo apt-get install libldap2-dev libsasl2-dev

 Now we can install the Python package.
-First activate the correct virtual environment, then install the package:
+First activate the correct virtual environment, then install the package

     $ . ../venvs/edxapp/bin/activate
     $ pip install django-auth-ldap